Image | 2024 CASP Recipient - Sprung Dance Theatre for Dis-Co Ball.

 The CASP (Country Arts Support Program) is an annual small grants program with funding of up to $5,000 to support local community arts and cultural development, increase regional opportunities, cultural experiences, and economic benefits to the community in regional NSW.

-Grants are available for short term arts and community projects, initiated and delivered in the following local Government areas in the Northern Rivers: Byron Shire, Clarence Valley, Kyogle, Lismore, Richmond Valley and Tweed Shire.
+Each year, grants are available for short term arts and community projects, initiated and delivered in the following local Government areas in the Northern Rivers: Byron Shire, Clarence Valley, Kyogle, Lismore, Richmond Valley and Tweed Shire.

 Administered by Arts Northern Rivers through devolved funding from Create NSW, CASP is available for community engaged projects and activities that include workshops, exhibitions, performances, public art, and design projects.